-Transtasman bubble could be in the sky by July
+Transtasman bubble could be in the sky by July - once protocols are in place

 Protocols

-He said that to get those protocols in place, to envisage everything that needs to be covered means we are ready to go "the moment the balloon goes up."
+He said that to get those protocols in place, to envisage everything that needs to be covered, means we are ready to go "the moment the balloon goes up".

-Peters said another issue was the fact that Canberra had to work "state by state," whereas New Zealand "has the advantage of the government being able to decide what we can do."
+Peters said another issue was the fact that Canberra had to work "state by state", whereas New Zealand "has the advantage of the Government being able to decide what we can do".

 "Maybe we'll have to start with some states, because the others aren't ready," Peters said.